 A student may enroll for credit in travel-study projects sponsored or accepted by the College.
-Approval of registration for credit must be secured through the offices of the

-Provost of the College and the appropriate Division Chair.
+Approval of registration for credit must be secured through the offices of the Provost of the College and the appropriate Division Chair.
 Travel-study projects may be domestic or foreign and must include readings, discussion, and a paper.

-Kinesiology

-KIN180 Introduction to Kinesiology

-Study of the historical background, philosophy, and underlying principles of Kinesiology.

-KIN191 Exercise Science Practicum

-Assist an instructor in teaching a department activity class.

-KIN211 Camp Leadership and Management

-Prerequisite: Consent of camp director.

-Designed to prepare the student for camp responsibilities including program planning, activity supervision, instruction, counseling, and special events.
+Kinesiology KIN180 Prerequisite: I Study of the h Introduction to Kinesiology None. historical background, philosophy, and underlying p 2 hours rinciples of Kinesiology. ' Exercise Science Practicum Instructor consent. ructor in teaching a department activity class.
+2 hours KIN211Camp Leadership and Management2 hoursPrerequisite: Consent of camp director.Designed to prepare the student for camp responsibilities including program planning, activity supervision, instruction, counseling, and special events.

-KIN241 Techniques of Sport Coaching and Officiating

-Prerequisite: KIN211 and consent of camp director.
+KIN241Techniques of Sport Coaching and Officiating2 hoursPrerequisite: KIN211 and consent of camp director.